usnistgov/zero-trust-architecture/_sources/index.rst

 Special thanks to all who reviewed and provided feedback on this document.

-The collaborators who have or will participate in this project's current or upcoming builds submitted their capabilities in response to a notice in the Federal Register.
+The Technology Collaborators who participated in this project submitted their capabilities in response to a notice in the Federal Register.
 Respondents with relevant capabilities or product components were invited to sign a Cooperative Research and Development Agreement (CRADA) with NIST, allowing them to participate in a consortium to build this example solution.
-We are working with the following list of collaborators.
+We worked with:

 .. table:: Technology Partners/Collaborators